Bentleyj/BeyondPhotography/README.md

 ### Day 5

 Long break between day 4 and day 5!
 I started looking at my first image manipulations today looking at 3.13, 3.15 and 3.16.
 I attempted 3.14 but all I got was blackness?
 Need to go back and look over this algorithm.
 But the solarization stuff looks really cool! super simple effect which can be really interesting using the parameter for the threshold.
 I also looked at 3.17 and 3.18 sharpen and blur effects.

+### Day 6

+Looked today at some more image transforms.
+I started with 3.19 and did 3.21 and 3.22.
+3.22 was especialy interesting because I was using a non-square image so I had to re-normalize the x coordinate so as not to stretch the image.
+I achieved this by multiplying the x component by resolution.y/resolution.x to put it in the right scale which seems to have worked.
+If you instead renormalize the y is also undistorts it but it gets cropped (because my image is taller than it is wide).
+In general we will be re-normalizing the y coordinate because most images and screens are wider than they are tall.